AllyYL/casestudy/src/projects/bloom.md

 # Building (a niche) AI-Native Design Tool

-[Bloom](https://bloom3d.io/) is a niche, yet very chic, AI-native design tool for pattern makers and fashion designers.
+[bloom.io](https://bloom3d.io/) is a niche, yet very chic, AI-native design tool for pattern makers and fashion designers.
 It is an ambitious project, and I had (still have) big dreams for it to be as edgy as the users we target.
-But we ran into some issues that are unexpected in a traditional UX design project, and unique to MVP-building under tight timeline and budget.
+But we ran into some issues that are unexpected in a **traditional UX design project**, and unique to **MVP-building under tight timeline and budget**.
 I thought I should comb through and reflect on what I've learned so far as a product designer.

 <ol>
-    <li>We started out with CUIs in mind, but…
+    <li> We started out with CUIs in mind, but…
-    <li>How to design intent-driven shortcuts?
+    <li> How to design intent-driven shortcuts?
-    <li>A lot of AI startups have a solution first, then they go about and find the right users and problems.
+    <li> A lot of AI startups have a solution first, then they go about and find the right users and problems.
 What does that mean for a traditional UX research process?
 </ol>
 <br>